It’s heartbreaking to disappoint an ambitious theatre student. Unfortunately, when you teach theatre, it’s inevitable.

-When I was doing theatre in high school, I used to predict how I might be cast.
+When I was doing theatre in high school, I used to predict how I would be cast.
 There was safety in predicting how the stars would align, like a military general strategizing against enemy troops.
 I would consider the talent pool, social hierarchy, age, and whatever other factors were in play to determine what part I was likely to get.
-I often inflated my own ability, but I believed if I could foresee how the whole cast list would look, I’d know what to expect, and wouldn’t have my heart broken once it came to pass as I predicted.
+I often inflated my own ability, but I believed if I could foresee how the whole cast list would look, I’d know what to expect, and wouldn’t get my heart broken if it came to pass as I predicted.
 I was often wrong, and like many high school theatre students, sometimes I was disappointed.

 There is a deadly compromise in this strategizing approach: I give up the fact that anything is possible, and in return I expect what I deem possible to manifest.
 In the theatre, anything must be possible.